Cúmplices de um Resgate

 Cúmplices de um Resgate (English.
-Friends to the Rescue) is a Brazilian teen telenovela created by Rosy Ocampo and written by Íris Abravanel, originally broadcast on SBT from August 2015 to December 2016.
+Accomplices of a Rescue) is a Brazilian teen telenovela created by Rosy Ocampo and written by Íris Abravanel, originally broadcast on SBT from August 2015 to December 2016.
 It is the Brazilian remake of the Mexican telenovela Cómplices al rescate produced by Televisa in 2002.

 Production

 In August 2014, the call was initiated for the cast and testing began in September.
 Larissa Manoela, already starring Patrulha Salvadora at the time, was called to play the twin protagonists without need to do the tests.
 The cast was announced in January 2015, when there was an improvement workshop for the characters, and filming began on March 23.
 Some scenes and music videos were filmed in 4K resolution, technology hitherto unheard of in the SBT's dramaturgy.

 Supposedly, Mexican sites said Gabriela Spanic and SBT were making an agreement so she could take a part in the telenovela, but the network has denied such things.
 In late June, an accident suffered by Larissa Manoela, who plays the protagonists pulled her away temporarily from filming and delayed the program's debut date.
 The actress fell from a horse in Atibaia during filming and had to stay a few weeks off.

 On November 10, 2015, SBT announced the departure of actress Duda Wendling, who played Doris, because her mother didn't allow the renewal of her contract.
 Actress Sophia Valverde, who played Maria in Chiquititas, replaced her.